-Upon reading the first part of this book, I immediately got the impression that the plotline would be similar to the movie Total Recall.
-Fortunately, for the sake of originality, this story went in an entirely different and refreshing direction, which I found immensely satisfying.
-Being in my thirties and having struggled with career choices myself since graduating college, I found this book to be relatable on many levels.
+Being in my thirties and having struggled with career choices myself since graduating college, I found this book relatable on many levels.
 It poses relevant questions that we have all asked ourselves at some point in our lives: should I have made different life choices?
 Would those choices have brought more happiness?
 How successful could I have been if I focused more on my career than my family?
 Dark Matter deftly tackles and grapples with these questions from a unique and flawless perspective.
 Blake Crouch expertly explains complex concepts in a straightforward manner, making the book accessible to readers of all backgrounds.

 “Imagine you’re a fish, swimming in a pond.
 You can move forward and back, side to side, but never up out of the water.
 If someone were standing beside the pond, watching you, you’d have no idea they were there.
 To you, that little pond is an entire universe.
 Now imagine that someone reaches down and lifts you out of the pond.
 You see that what you thought was the entire world is only a small pool.
 You see other ponds.
 Trees.
 The sky above.
 You realize you’re a part of a much larger and more mysterious reality than you had ever dreamed of.”

 While Dark Matter is not without its flaws, they are few and far between.
 If I had to be critical, I would say that I wish one character had been given a more complete story arc.
-However, I won’t reveal any details to avoid spoilers.
+Nonetheless, I won’t divulge any specifics to prevent spoiling the plot.